xmamat/moment-exact-range/README.md

 # moment-exact-range

-This is a fork of https://github.com/codebox/moment-precise-range that is a plugin for the <a href="http://momentjs.com/">moment.js</a> JavaScript library to display date/time ranges precisely, in a human-readable format.
+This is a fork of https://github.com/codebox/moment-precise-range that is a plugin for the <a href="http://momentjs.com/">Moment</a> JavaScript library to display date/time ranges precisely, in a human-readable format.

-The difference here is that it calculates the exact difference in days/hours/minutes by taking into account the correct number of days in the ranged months and/or common or leap years.
+The difference here is that it calculates the exact difference in days/hours/minutes/seconds/milliseconds by taking into account the correct number of days in the ranged months and/or common or leap years.
 For that reason `exactDiff` result doesn't use the month and year units as these can vary in length.

+The humanized display currently supports days/hours/minutes by using the Moment localization.

+	moment.locale('en');
+	moment.exactDiff('2016-07-27 19:27', '2017-08-28 20:34').humanize(); // 397 days an hour 7 minutes

+	moment.locale('fr');
+	moment.exactDiff('2016-07-27 19:27', '2017-08-28 20:34').humanize(); // 397 jours une heure 7 minutes

 ## Usage